-Valuation Date June 30, 2017 June 30, 2017

-Measurement Date June 30, 2019 June 30, 2018

-Inflation 2.30% 2.30%

-Salary Increases Including Inflation 3.00% 3.00%

-Mortality RP-2014 Mortality for RP-2014 Mortality for

-Employees and Healthy Employees and

-Annuitants, with Healthy Annuitants,

-generational projection with generational

-per Scale MP-2016 projection per Scale

-MP-2016

-Actuarial Cost Method Entry Age Normal Entry Age Normal
+Valuation Date June 30, 2020 June 30, 2017 June 30, 2017 Measurement Date June 30, 2020 June 30, 2019 June 30, 2018 Inflation 2.30% 2.30% 2.30% Salary Increases Including Inflation 3.00% 3.00% 3.00% Mortality Pub-2010 Teacher RP-2014 Mortality for RP-2014 Mortality for Mortality for Employees Employees and Healthy Employees and and Healthy Annuitants, Annuitants, with Healthy Annuitants, with no generational generational projection with generational projection per Scale MP- per Scale MP-2016 projection per Scale 2019 MP-2016 Actuarial Cost Method Entry Age Normal Entry Age Normal Entry Age Normal

-This schedule is presented to illustrate the requirement to show information for 10 years.
+This Schedule is presented to illustrate the requirement to show information for 10 years.
 However, recalculations of prior years are not required, and if prior years are not reported in accordance with the current GASB Standards, they should not be reported.

 ROLLA SCHOOL DISTRICT NO. 31 NOTES TO THE SCHEDULES OF CHANGES IN TOTAL OPEB LIABILITY AND RELATED RATIOS AND TOTAL OPEB LIABILITY accounting purposes only.
-The most recent valuation was performed as of June 30, 2017.
+The most recent valuation was performed as of June 30, 2020.

 Actuarial Assumptions.
 The employer does not pre-fund benefits.
 The current funding policy is to pay benefits directly from general assets on a pay-as-you-go basis and there is not a trust for accumulating plan assets.
-The following actuarial methods and assumptions were used in the June 30, 2017, accounting valuation.
+The following actuarial methods and assumptions were used in the June 30, 2020, accounting valuation.